shivprogrammer/algorithms_practice/codewars/notes/may19.md

 I will continue to fail.
 And with every failure, I grow.

 And I will make myself the best person that I can be, so that I can make the world a better place.

+THERE IS NOTHING ON THE OTHER SIDE OF FEAR.
+SO JUST GO.